figma/eslint-plugin-figma-plugins/docs/rules/ban-deprecated-id-params.md

 <!-- end auto-generated rule header -->

-Some methods that take a string object identifier are not compatible with the `dynamic-page` manifest option.
+For some methods, passing a string object identifier as an argument has been deprecated.
 In these cases, you can pass an instance of the relevant object instead.

 This rule provides a fix that fetches the relevant object by ID using an async fetch function.

-Note that the fix may produce an expression that doesn't fully satisfy the type-checker.
+Note that the fix may produce an expression that doesn't fully satisfy the typechecker.
 For example, the fix will transform this:

 ```
 node.clearExplicitVariableModeForCollection("foo");